alexwss/camunda-integrated-example/README.md

 Here I'm using Spring Boot with Camunda.

-If you desire to contact me,
+If you want to contact me,
-send me a messagem to alexwssilva@gmail.com
+send me a messagem to: alexwssilva@gmail.com

+Regards,
+Alex Santos.